Ehrendingen: Education

 Ehrendingen has four kindergartens, a primary school, a secondary school and a Realschule.
 The highest school, the Bezirksschule (district school), may be visited in Baden or in Endingen.
 After four years in the Bezirksschule students with a good grade point average (4,7) can go to the Kantonsschule (state school/college), which lasts 4 years and is located in Baden.

 The entire Swiss population is generally well educated.
-In Ehrendingen about 84.1% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Ehrendingen about 84.1% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 341 students attending primary school, there are 139 students attending secondary school in the municipality.

-Transport and Traffic
+Transport and traffic

 Ehrendingen is located on the Route 17, between Baden and the Surb valley, a side road leads to Freienwil.

 The village is enclosed by three Postauto lines that traffic from Baden to Endingen (352), Baden to Freienwil (353) and Baden to Kaiserstuhl (354).
 Ehrendingen has six bus stations (Höhtal, Breitwies, Post, Niedermatt, Unterdorf, Tiefenwaag).
 The Postauto line 353 only goes as far as bus station Niedermatt before turning off to Freienwil.
-The neighboring village Niederweningen has a railway station to Zurich.
+The neighboring village Niederweningen has a railway station to Zürich.